Digital Learning

 Stage 7 – Learning Validation

 What does it do?
-Ensure strong validation of learning by using a variety of assessment methods.
+Validates learning using a range of assessments.

 How does it relate to learning psychology?